marcel-valdez/power/README.md

 ## Pieces

 - **Pawn**:
-  - It can move forwards any number of squares.
+  - It can move forwards 1 or 2 of squares.
-  - It can only attack an enemy that is directly next to it in diagonal.
+  - It can only attack an enemy that is directly next to it in a front diagonal.
+    - If it passes an enemy pawn when moving 2 squares, the enemy pawn can attack it "en passant", meaning the enemy can attack the pawn as if it had only moved 1 square forwards, if the enemy wins the battle, then the enemy moves 1 square diagonally forwards as if it had done a normal attack.
   - It can only sacrifice an ally that is directly next to it in diagonal.
   - If it reaches the other end of the board, it can be converted into a Knight or Rook.